alevar/cs4all/README.md

 4. Visualizing results using matplotlib and seaborn
 5. Develop understanding of debugging principles and gain familiarity with the online community

-If you are interested in oining the course, please fill out a brief questionaire [here](https://docs.google.com/forms/d/1tnY1Zotixm9wrV1HKSjOUB-LGTogo9_gyC-FN0kwrzY/edit)
+If you are interested in joining the course, please fill out a brief questionaire [here](https://docs.google.com/forms/d/1tnY1Zotixm9wrV1HKSjOUB-LGTogo9_gyC-FN0kwrzY/edit)